tjyanjing/repo_visualization_eda/README.md

 This is the repository that demonstrate techinques of explortory data analysis and visulization using R.

 **Key Topics**:
+- Example 1
-- stripchart
+  + stripchart
-- dotchart
+  + dotchart
+  + boxplot

-- boxplot
+- Example 2
+  + violin plot
+  + stem-and-leaf plot
+  + histogram and density plot

 [Back to Top](#Overview)